ihatemodels/grammatical-snake/README.md

 #  :mortar_board: :snake: **grammatical-snake** :snake: :mortar_board:

 Grammatical-snake is a simple terminal dictionary and spellcheck script with advanced futures for cool people.
 Two main priorities over browser dictionaries: Speed and Simplicity. **The main achievement is to return the scrapped information as precise and readable as possible.** As the project grows, the idea behind is to add more complex features like local database, text analysis, grammar-mode in which the user can search for a specific grammar rule by a given query.
-IT [ *Terms* ] in separated mode with explanations,example and translate will be added soon.
+IT-Terms in separated mode with explanations, examples and translates will be added soon.
 At the end it could be fancy GUI with a better experience for non-terminal-like people.
+Who knows ?

-Who knows?
-So far supported languages are Bulgarian, and English.
+#### So far supported languages are Bulgarian & English.

-(*working on the concept of adding more*)
+ - **concept of adding more**

 ## **POWERED BY**